Single-page application: Thick stateless server architecture

 This is a variant of the stateful server approach.
 The client page sends data representing its current state to the server, usually through Ajax requests.
 Using this data, the server is able to reconstruct the client state of the part of the page which needs to be modified and can generate the necessary data or code (for instance, as JSON or JavaScript), which is returned to the client to bring it to a new state, usually modifying the page DOM tree according to the client action that motivated the request.

 This approach requires that more data be sent to the server and may require more computational resources per request to partially or fully reconstruct the client page state in the server.
 At the same time, this approach is more easily scalable because there is no per-client page data kept in the server and, therefore, Ajax requests can be dispatched to different server nodes with no need for session data sharing or server affinity.

 Running locally

 Some SPAs may be executed from a local file using the file URI scheme.
 This gives users the ability to download the SPA from a server and run the file from a local storage device, without depending on server connectivity.
 If such a SPA wants to store and update data, it must use browser-based Web Storage.
-These applications benefit from advances available with HTML5.
+These applications benefit from advances available with HTML.